Members

 Dr. Oliveira

-Dr. Oliveira is an Assistant Professor and Head of the Laboratory of Vascular Immunobiology at the University of Illinois at Chicago (UIC).
+Dr. Oliveira is an Assistant Professor and Head of the Laboratory of Vascular Immunobiology at the University of Illinois Chicago (UIC).
 She earned a Ph.D.
 (Immunobiology/Biophysics) and an M.S.
-(Cardiovascular Pharmacology) from one of the best Latin America Universities – the Federal University of Rio de Janeiro, Brazil.
-Her research interests focus on uncovering the pathophysiology of vascular endothelium due to inflammatory cardiovascular and pulmonary diseases, such as Schistosomiasis, Sepsis, Acute Lung Injury/Acute respiratory distress syndrome (ALI/ARDS), and Pulmonary Arterial Hypertension (PAH).
-Moreover, as an educator, she also devotes her efforts on how effectively communicating the scientific findings of this field of research to its community and society as a whole.
-As a Latin woman growing up surrounded by different economic and cultural backgrounds, she believes in diversity and inclusion as a crucial part of human development.
-This vision, along with her values, supports her mission of building a research program in pathogen-induced cardiovascular and pulmonary inflammatory diseases by engaging all voices in an inclusive and creative environment for global continuous scientific progress and overall educational excellence.
+(Cardiovascular Pharmacology) from one of the best Latin American universities – the Federal University of Rio de Janeiro (UFRJ), Brazil.
+Her research interests focus on uncovering the pathophysiology of the vascular endothelium in inflammatory cardiovascular and pulmonary diseases, such as Schistosomiasis, Sepsis, Acute Lung Injury/Acute respiratory distress syndrome (ALI/ARDS), and Pulmonary Arterial Hypertension (PAH).
+Moreover, as an educator, she also devotes her efforts to effectively communicating the scientific findings of this field of research to its community and society as a whole.

 Maricela Castellon